 Many people envision homelessness as someone living on the street.
-But there are many different types of homelessness which aren’t as visible.
+But there are many different types of homelessness that aren’t as visible.

 The Australian Bureau of Statistics (ABS) defines a person as homeless if they lack access to safe, stable, and adequate housing.

-These hidden forms are just as real, just as urgent, and just as devastating as sleeping rough.
+This hidden homelessness is just as real, just as urgent, and just as devastating as sleeping rough.
 But to truly support people facing such challenges, we need to understand the signs and causes of each experience.

 In this article, we explore the different types of homelessness in Australia based on living conditions and duration—plus how Home In Place is working to provide safe and secure housing for those in need.